 The Dovecot is a magnificent villa representative of the elegance of another era.
 The entrance hall leads to the master bedroom and to a typical Cycladic staircase which leads up to the impressive second bedroom/loft.
 The residence has a functional kitchen, 2 bathrooms, an ample living room and a spacious veranda.
 The villa can accommodate up to 4 people in comfort plus one or two guests on the sofa-bed in the living room.

 A large hall introduces you to the residence; there is a master bedroom on the entrance level with plenty of natural light and frame-like view from the patio doors.
-The Cycladic staircase leads you up to the impressive second bedroom/loft.
-This room was the actual ‘dovecot’, where doves used to be bred, back in the 1900s.
-This is a unique feature scarcely found elsewhere in accommodation settings.
+The Cycladic staircase leads up to the impressive second bedroom/loft.
+This room was the actual ‘dovecot’, where they used to breed doves back in the 1900s.
+This unique feature is scarcely found in accommodation settings.
 The house has a fully equipped kitchen overlooking the terrace and 2 spacious bathrooms.
 The ample living room overlooks the front veranda.
-Inside the house you will notice the wooden-beam ceilings, which support large slabs of Karystian stones.
+Notice the unique wooden-beam ceilings, which support large slabs of Karystian stones.
 The house floor is clad with the famous white Penteli marble, as are the kitchen-counters and the two spacious bathrooms.
-The Dovecot provides a sense of grandeur and the villa is carefully decorated with rare pieces of antique and modern art.
-The romantic villa is overflowing with history and tradition that enchants its guests.
+The Dovecot provides a sense of grandeur and it is carefully decorated with rare pieces of antique and modern art.
+This romantic villa is overflowing with history and tradition and enchants its guests.
 It’s a unique place for memorable moments with family and loved ones.